Euro Chlor is working to continuously improve the health of European chlor-alkali industry workers

-The Euro Chlor Health Working Group has produced several documents and training sessions which aim to prevent occupational health hazards from impacting the 7500 people directly employed in the production of chlor-alkali.
+The Euro Chlor Health Working Group has produced several documents and training sessions which aim to prevent occupational health hazards from impacting the thousands of people directly employed in the production of chlor-alkali.
 These have been made available, in several languages, to plant workers.
 This is in addition to:

 - Recommendations on working within electromagnetic fields associated with chlor-alkali production;

 - Workshops on safe and healthy decommissioning of mercury chlor-alkali plants;

 - Monitoring the mercury levels in workers in the rare case of problems;